jwilkins88/flem-tool/readme.md

 When I got my LED Matrices from Framework, my head was spinning with the possibilities.
 As I implemented things that I wanted, I realized that what I really wanted was a utility that could manage all these different pieces that I wanted in a sane way.
 Managing the layout of the matrices was a bit painful.
 Having to keep track of what LEDs were lit by what piece was painful, so I started writing a utility that would help manage that.

 Enter the FLEM Tool.
-FLEM Tool is a config based rendered that renders modules (more on that later) for [Framework's LED Matrix panels](https://frame.work/products/16-led-matrix) asynchronously (i.e., each module updates independently).
+FLEM Tool is a config based renderer that renders modules (more on that later) for [Framework's LED Matrix panels](https://frame.work/products/16-led-matrix) asynchronously (i.e., each module updates independently).
 Each module manages its own space, its own content, refresh rate, etc...

 I hope you find it as useful as I have!